Codingtrick0/Magical-Animated-Button/README.md

 # Magical-Animated-Button
-Magical Animated Button
+#join me on instagram: @coding.trick
+#enjoy the code